Bofner/Konami-Collection-Castlevania-Adventure-ReBalance/README.md

  ![](https://github.com/Bofner/Konami-Collection-Castlevania-Adventure-ReBalance/blob/main/images/title.png)

  ## Note:
- There are two BPS files in this repository.
-One simply applies the changes to Castlevania Adventure and leaves the collection alone.
-The other is an Autoboot for Castlevania Adventure, so you don't have to scroll through the menus on the collection anymore to play ReBalance.
+ This is an Autoboot for Castlevania Adventure as well as a balance patch, so you don't have to scroll through the menus on the collection anymore to play ReBalance.

  ## Alterations: